 - c2c will not be liable for any travel costs incurred by you or any Linked Cardholder in the period between your reporting of a lost or stolen c2c Smartcard to us and the receipt of your replacement or temporary c2c Smartcard.

 Replacing your c2c Smartcard

-- A replacement for a lost or stolen c2c Smartcard will be ordered on request by you to c2c Customer Services by phoning 0345 744 4422 or visiting any c2c ticket office.
+- A replacement for a lost or stolen c2c Smartcard, registered to an online account, will be ordered on request by you to c2c Customer Services by phoning 0345 744 4422 or visiting any c2c ticket office.
 As a basic security check we will ask you to confirm your identity and other details before we can order your replacement c2c Smartcard.

-- We reserve the right to charge an administration fee of £20 (subject to change) if we are required to issue two or more replacement c2c Smartcards for you which hold a season ticket, valid for a month or longer.
+- We reserve the right to charge an administration fee of £20 (subject to change) if we are required to issue a replacement c2c Smartcard for you which hold a season ticket, valid for a month or longer.

 - Once cancelled, a c2c Smartcard cannot be “re-activated”.

 - Where your c2c Smartcard is faulty you will need to return it to us.
 We will cancel the faulty c2c Smartcard and order a replacement card free of charge, which we will credit with any products that were stored on the faulty c2c Smartcard at the time of effective cancellation.
 Where we reasonably believe that the faulty c2c Smartcard has been deliberately damaged or misused, we reserve the right to charge an administration fee of £20 (subject to change) for its replacement.
 If we believe your card has been tampered with in any way we may withdraw it without refunding the remaining value on the c2c Smartcard.